 That's not the case here in Taiwan, when on National Day over one million people marched through the streets to support the deposition of President Chen Shui-bian

 .
-A staggering 70% of the population favours the removal of President Chen because of his blatant lies and corruption - seems that Chen and his family enjoy dipping into the cookie jar every now and then.
+A staggering 70%!o(MISSING)f the population favours the removal of President Chen because of his blatant lies and corruption - seems that Chen and his family enjoy dipping into the cookie jar every now and then.

 I love the way the guys arms are casually at his side while he relieves himself.